wombleton/gitlaw-nz/acts/F/Fair Trading Act 1986.md

         whether free of charge or not

+    _chief executive_ means the chief executive of the Ministry

-    _Commission_ means the Commerce Commission established by [section 8][97] of the Commerce Act 1986
+    _Commission_ means the Commerce Commission established by [section 8][122] of the Commerce Act 1986

-    _court_ means the High Court of New Zealand
+    _consumer_ means a person who---

+    *   (a) acquires from a supplier goods or services of a kind ordinarily acquired for personal, domestic, or household use or consumption; and

+    *   (b) does not acquire the goods or services, or hold himself or herself out as acquiring the goods or services, for the purpose of---

+        *   (i) resupplying them in trade; or

+        *   (ii) consuming them in the course of a process of production or manufacture; or

+        *   (iii) in the case of goods, repairing or treating, in trade, other goods or fixtures on land

     _credit instrument_ means any agreement (whether in writing or not) acknowledging an obligation to pay a sum or sums of money on demand or at any future time or times